Workata/pyplate/README.md

 ### Setup project

-This template uses devcontainer (VS code) to setup everyting.
+This template project uses devcontainer (VS code) to setup everything.
 So just follow [official documentation](https://code.visualstudio.com/docs/devcontainers/tutorial) to meet prerequisites.
-Then open this folder in container (using VS code) and you are ready to code!
+Then open this template project in container (using VS code) and you are ready to code!

 ### Format code